jubo-neu/IdeaVisual/README.md

 - [x] Models and tools.
 - [ ] Training code and inference code.
 - [ ] Checkpoints.

-❗️2025-01-20: To resist plagiarism, Training code and Inference code will be available upon acceptance.

 ### News
 - Training code is being released.